sanfinity-Iot/openremote/Demo-Smart-Building.md

 ## Creating workflow rules

-# How to get started
+# Smart Building in the Manager

-The example as shown here is available as part of the main branch.
+This example is available as part of the main branch.
 Follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).
+If you have set up the manager

 # See Also
 - [[Use UI components|User-Guide: UI components]]